1,000+ Opportunities

 Pete Rose Way, Suite 120 Receive news and event information.

-Based on current listing details, eligibility includes: Nonprofit organizations in Hamilton, Butler, Clermont, and Warren counties in Ohio; Boone, Campbell, and Kenton counties in Kentucky; and Dearborn County in Indiana.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in Hamilton, Butler, Clermont, and Warren counties in Ohio; Boone, Campbell, and Kenton counties in Kentucky; and Dearborn County in Indiana.
+Confirm the full requirements in the official notice before applying.